Transcriptome: Single-cell transcriptomics

 Transcription can also be studied at the level of individual cells by single-cell transcriptomics.
-Single-cell RNA sequencing (scRNA-seq) is a recently developed technique that allows the analysis of the transcriptome of single cells.
+Single-cell RNA sequencing (scRNA-seq) is a recently developed technique that allows the analysis of the transcriptome of single cells, including bacteria.
 With single-cell transcriptomics, subpopulations of cell types that constitute the tissue of interest are also taken into consideration.
 This approach allows to identify whether changes in experimental samples are due to phenotypic cellular changes as opposed to proliferation, with which a specific cell type might be overexpressed in the sample.
 Additionally, when assessing cellular progression through differentiation, average expression profiles are only able to order cells by time rather than their stage of development and are consequently unable to show trends in gene expression levels specific to certain stages.
 Single-cell trarnscriptomic techniques have been used to characterize rare cell populations such as circulating tumor cells, cancer stem cells in solid tumors, and embryonic stem cells (ESCs) in mammalian blastocysts.

 Although there are no standardized techniques for single-cell transcriptomics, several steps need to be undertaken.
 The first step includes cell isolation, which can be performed using low- and high-throughput techniques.
 This is followed by a qPCR step and then single-cell RNAseq where the RNA of interest is converted into cDNA.
 Newer developments in single-cell transcriptomics allow for tissue and sub-cellular localization preservation through cryo-sectioning thin slices of tissues and sequencing the transcriptome in each slice.
 Another technique allows the visualization of single transcripts under a microscope while preserving the spatial information of each individual cell where they are expressed.